 - Practice the restriction of Ahimsa and do not commit violent acts, at least physically.

-- Let the root cause speak to you as well.
+- Let the root cause (the fear, the weakness, vulnerability) speak to you as well.
 If there’s fear or insecurity, think about the opposite: “what would make me feel safe and secure?”
-Discover in which ways you’re attempting to feel safe and secure (is it pursuing money, fame, status?) and ask yourself is they really make you feel safe.
-Go down the rabbit hole of our human condition, our fear of death, powerlessness and isolation, and whether ordinary means pursued by society are enough to remedy them.
-What would be the best way to feel the opposite, sure about yourself, about life.
-Are there any other extra-ordinary means to remedy our fears?
+Discover in which ways you’re attempting to feel safe and secure (is it pursuing money, fame, status?) and ask yourself is they really make you feel safe, definitely.
+Go down the rabbit hole of our human condition, the fear of death, powerlessness and isolation, and whether ordinary means pursued by society are enough to remedy them.
+What would be the best way to feel the opposite, that is, sure about yourself, about life.
+Are there any other extra-ordinary means to remedy those fears?
 May it be the case that forming loving human bonds is the real source of human strength as a species?
 Wouldn’t happiness be a collective pursuit rather than individual?
 Wouldn’t being a friend imply “giving” in one way or another?
 What is best in you that you can give to others, your friends?

 - What follows is a necessary process of learning and experimentation in the real world, in the changes one makes to one’s environment, one’s relationships and one’s habits based on love, friendliness, and strength.
 In time and with practice, Ahimsa stops being a restriction and becomes an integrated part of the personality.

-Once one is living a full life, full of love, strength and joy, there’s really not a room for enmity and anger and resentment.
-The pleasures of love easily override the previous pseudo-pleasures while the discipline and the work one puts into love is so much more bearable, meaningful and rewarding than the previous feelings of powerlessness and weakness.
-What follows is a feeling of magnanimity.
+Once one is living a full life, full of love, strength and joy, there’s really not a room for enmity, anger or resentment.
+The pleasures of love easily override the previous pseudo-pleasures while the discipline and the work one puts into love is so much more bearable, meaningful, and rewarding than the previous feelings of powerlessness and weakness.
+What follows is a natural feeling of magnanimity.

 So, how does one fight against hate and evil in the world?